jldust/accessible-menu/README.md

 ## Accessibility

-This component follows WCAG 2.1 AA guidelines and implements WAI-ARIA best practices for navigation menus.
+To the best of our ability this library follows WCAG 2.2 AA guidelines and implements WAI-ARIA best practices for navigation menus.
 It has been tested with screen readers and keyboard-only navigation.

 ## Changelog